-The STARS II program is a highly selective program.
-Like STARS I, STARS Summer Research Program is designed for Yale College women, minorities, socioeconomically disadvantaged, and other historically underrepresented students to pursue studies and careers in the sciences and engineering.
+The STARS II program is designed for Yale College socioeconomically disadvantaged students to pursue studies and careers in the sciences and engineering.

 If you are accepted into the STARS II Program, you must participate in 75% of the workshops and activities offered each semester.
 Failure to do so will result in your dismissal from the program.